liteByte/module-users/README.md

 * Database configuration
     in the Config.php config your DATABASE

-   script for MYSQL in file: "base.sql"
+   Script for MYSQL in file: "base.sql"